-- 6.1 Our quick guide is attached at Appendix A. You can complain in person at our office by phone, in writing, email or by using our Complaints Record form Appendix B - 6.2 It is easier for us to resolve complaints if you make them quickly and directly to the service concerned.
+- 6.1 Complaints can be reported to any member of staff either in person at our office, by phone, in writing, email or by using our Complaints Record form Appendix B, a quick guide on complaint reporting is attached at Appendix A. All of our staff are trained to handle complaints. - 6.2 It is easier for us to resolve complaints if you make them quickly and directly to the service concerned.
 So please talk to a member of our staff at the service you are complaining about.
 Then they can try to resolve the issue.